Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 Take the toys out of the water and lay them out to dry fully.

 Cleaning Bath Toys With Bleach

-Sometimes we have to call upon bleach for help.
+Sometimes I have to call upon bleach for help.
 To clean your bath toys with bleach, simply fill a

 cutting board or something if the toys float.
 Use a scrub brush to clean off any remaining gunk on the toys.

 Make sure to rinse the toys off properly.
-Use dish soap and warm water to wash the toys with after letting them sit in the bleach solution.
+Use dish soap and warm water to wash the toys after letting them sit in the bleach solution.